severalnines/S9s_cookbooks/cookbooks/README.md

 Installs ClusterControl for your new database node/cluster deployment or on top of your existing database node/cluster.
 ClusterControl is a management and automation software for database clusters.
 It helps deploy, monitor, manage and scale your database node/cluster.

+Since the release of ClusterControl Cookbook 2.0.0 version, this gear towards maximizing the deployment of ClusterControl version 2 (CCv2).
+The CCv2 does not depend anymore with PHP technology as it is engineered using React (or React.js/ReactJS).
+Using CCv2 means its lightweight compared to ClusterControl version 1 (CCv1).
+If you use CCv1, make sure you have `only_cc_v2` parameter is set to *false*.
+Check out below to about its general options of this cookbook.

 Supported database clusters:

 - Galera Cluster for MySQL